baraksu/SortDictionary/README.md

 As you can tell, the `al` and `dl` registers hold the values of the two addresses, than `bx` is used to switch their 'places'.

 ### Putting all the pieces together
-Writing a proc that sorts the words alphabetically, using the procs defined in the previous steps.
+In this step, I wrote a proc that sorts the words alphabetically, using the procs defined in the previous steps.
 <a name="alpha"><a/>
 #### The Alphabetize proc
 The Alphabetize proc is the most significant component of the program.
 It combines all the other procedures defined before to one proc, that sorts the words alphabetically.<br/>